raspberrypilearning/safeguarding-module/en/step_10.md

 ## How to record details of abuse

-When you record a report for either your club organiser or to external organisations, it is important to ensure you record facts and observations as opposed to an evaluations or opinions.
+When you record details of abuse for either your club organiser or external organisations, it is important to ensure you record facts and observations as opposed to an evaluations or opinions.

 An observation (or fact) is something you can see, smell, touch, or hear.
 An evaluation (or opinion) is what you think about what you saw, smelt, touched, or heard.